RandyBoBandy92/randyportfolio/public/markdown/portfolio/portfolio.md

 Site Map:
 ![Portfolio Sitemap](PortfolioSiteMap.svg)

+My original plan was for my projects to link directly to the corresponding blog post, but later on was refactored to display the markdown directly in the portfolio.

 ## Development

 Early in development I receieved some useful feedback from my instructor at BCIT that my idea of having multiple navigation menus, as well as trying to maintain the same UI at the mobile level as I intended at desktop breakpoints was not in line with UX best practices.